vdchoi/theratcave.github.io/_pages/support-us.md

 Come join our [Discord Server] and support us by boosting!
 Invite link: <https://discord.gg/theratcave>

-**Of course, we offer some exciting perks as a huge thank you to all of our server boosters:**
+**Of course, we offer some exciting perks as a thank you to all of our server boosters:**
 -  The exclusive @Super Rats role at the top of the member list
 -  Access to Reactor where you can hang out in the #server-boosters chat with the Admins/Mods and other boosters!
 -  Hosted Proximity Chat Lobbies!